 Alan started his 23-year military career in the United States Navy as an Aerospace Physiologist.
 There he completed flight school, up to solo, as part of the Naval Aerospace Physiology Training Program.
 Alan then provided training for pilots on hypoxia, ejections seats, land and water survival, underwater aircraft egress, and human performance-related elements of air and space travel and flight equipment.
 During his Navy service, he was stationed at Marine Corps Aircraft Group-14, where he led the aeromedical briefing program, provided Night Vision Goggle training, served as a Laser System Safety Officer, and was a permanent member of the Aircraft Mishap Investigation Board.

-After receiving his Juris Doctor (J.D.) from the University of Oklahoma College of Law, Alan joined the Army JAG Corps and prosecuted all levels and types of court-martials and administrative actions for the 1st Armored Division and the 7th Joint Military Training Center in Germany.
+After receiving his Juris Doctor (J.D.) from the University of Oklahoma College of Law, Alan joined the Army JAG Corps and prosecuted all levels and types of courts-martial and administrative actions for the 1st Armored Division and the 7th Joint Military Training Center in Germany.
 Alan then turned his attention to the Defense Acquisition System and completed his LL.M. at the Judge Advocate General’s Legal Center and School (TJAGLCS) with a specialization in federal procurement law before deploying to Afghanistan and serving as the Deputy Chief of Contract and Fiscal Law for United States Army Forces Afghanistan.
 There he was a primary legal advisor for acquisitions to a 4-Star Theater Command and was the principal legal advisor to the Joint Acquisition Review Board, CERP board, and Joint Facilities Utilization Board (Construction).

 Alan has also served as Deputy Chief Counsel at the Mission and Installation Contracting Command (MICC), Deputy Staff Judge Advocate at Installation Management Command (IMCOM), and the Gilbert A. Cuneo Chair of Contract and Fiscal Law at TJAGLCS.
 Alan holds a Top Secret- SCI clearance, and his military awards include a Legion of Merit and Bronze Star.